cornwallisna/cw_website/README.md

 # Features

 * Simple home page for important news
-* Running blog entries for use by board members
+* Running news entries for use by board members
 * Showcase some community pictures via google albums
 * Membership signup and renewal instructions
+* For sale/curb alert items to post
 * Association by-laws and document archive
 * Support for our communitY sponsors
 * Website feedback and issue tickets